 You can scroll down and swipe to see the Analyst Rating and the Analyst Price Target.
-While I typically ignore the buy-hold-sell ratings, I notice the price targets — and compare these to my own calculations using my stock valuation spreadsheet.
+While I typically ignore the buy-hold-sell ratings, I notice the price targets — and compare these to my own calculations using a stock valuation spreadsheet I’ve developed.

 Webull’s mobile app contains several interactive tools for investors.
 Most of these are discreetly located within the More section at the bottom right corner.

 The essential tools are alert settings and trade capabilities.
 Alerts come in various flavors; my favorites are the ones that alert me when the price of a stock I want to accumulate has gone below my target price (so I won’t overpay for the stock).